 Rounds 3-33: Continue working in K1P1 ribbing until the hat is about 10 inches tall and only 2-3 feet of yarn remain from the skein.
 You don’t really need to measure this; just continue working and stop when you only have enough yarn for 2 or three more rounds.

-Round 35: K2tog around (14).
-Then, thread the end of the yarn through a jumbo tapestry needle and pull the til through the remaining stitches.
-Pull to close the top of the beanie, and fasten off the yarn.
-Weave the tail in and trim any excess.
+Round 34-35: *K1, P3tog* around for 2 rounds.
+Then, thread the end of the yarn through a jumbo tapestry needle and pull it through the remaining stitches.
+Pull to close the top of the beanie and fasten off the yarn.
+Weave in the tail and trim any excess yarn.

 To finish it off, add your pompom to the top and sew it securely into place.
 Use a large tapestry needle and be sure to go through the ball of the pom, not just the fur, to attach it properly.
 Wiggle the needle around a bit to make sure you’ve gone through the fabric and batting inside.
 I used a ready-made faux fur pom that I got from Michaels.
 It was actually a keychain and I just removed the keychain part of it, but since then I’ve found some online I like.
-You can check those out here.
+You can also make your own or skip the pom altogether!

 See you soon 🙂